tlatkowski/inpainting-gmcnn-keras/README.md

 ```

 ### Warm-up generator training
-According to the best practices of the usage of GAN frameworks, firstly we should train the generator model for a while.
-In order to train the generator only in the first line run the following command:
+According to the best practices of the usage of GAN frameworks, first we should train the generator model for a while.
+In order to train the generator only in the first line run the following command (additional flag **warm_up_generator** is set):
 ```bash
 python runner.py --train_path /path/to/training/images --mask_path /path/to/mask/images -warm_up_generator
 ```